 I think most people have heard this before, but have not thought about it in this context.
 Whose pain are we really medicating when we come to our children’s rescue, and could the consequences not only lead to irresponsibility, but also to early death?
 Is it possible to walk the line of being compassionate toward our children without enabling them, starting when they’re still young?

 I wish I could offer you a parenting guide, and not just a book review.
-My kids are still in elementary school and unaware tha heroin is even a thing.
-I have no credentials other than being able to keep four boys from destroying a house, but I do know there’s no sure way to keep kids from trying drugs.
-I also know enough about addiction, to know that the blame almost never lies in one place, or on one parents shoulders, and the book shows that the epidemic has many influences that are far beyond parental control.
-I’m sure there are many kids who had their own rooms, drove their own cars, played sports year round, had lots of stuff, and still grew up to be healthy adults.
-Just as I know there are kids who grew up with none of these privileges that are still battling addiction.
-The influences above are not ways to point fingers at parenting mistakes, but cultural observations that the book brings to light, with the hope that history won’t repeat itself.
-I share them here in case there’s any possibility that our behavior can help curb the desire for opiates.
+My kids are still in elementary school and unaware that heroin is even a thing.
+I have no credentials other than being able to keep four boys from destroying a house, but I know there’s no sure way to keep kids from trying drugs.
+I also know enough about addiction to know that the blame never lies in one place, or on one parent’s shoulders.
+The book also reflects that the epidemic has many influences that are far beyond parental control.
+There are many kids who had their own rooms, drove their own cars, played sports year round, had lots of stuff, and grew up to be healthy adults.
+Just as there are kids who grew up with none of these privileges that are still battling addiction.
+The influences above are not ways to place blame on the last generation of parents, only cultural observations that the book brings to light with the hope that history might stop repeating itself.

 Although you could never place the blame all on one influence, I do think the epidemic shows that it’s important to have conversations about the long term consequences of parenting trends.
 What do you think of his warnings?
-Have you seen these things enable addiction in our culture?
+Have you seen these things enable addiction?
 Will you debate the consequences with your friends?
-I know it’s even less comfortable to talk about than something like Irritable Bowel Syndrome, but we owe it to the parents who have suffered already- to respect the education they earned, and the pain they have endured.
+I know it’s not a great conversation starter, but we owe it to the parents who have suffered already- to respect the education they earned, and the pain they have endured.